evi1haxor/e1ixir/content/about.md

 You might find most of my content on Twitter or Facebook or Telegram channel, same.
 That's because I use [IFTTT](http://ifttt.com).
 Tho, some out of many won't be same (for example, Twitter API that ifttt use, doesn't post direct retweets without comments).
 And I'm lazy enough to change the applets for them.

 An appeal: **THIS PAGE IS SUSCEPTIBLE TO UPDATES.** Well, you don't expect me to be a man of *one* kind of interest throughout the life.
 Do you?
 As I get more on me, this page shall be updated.
 So keep an eye on the timeline page, if you want to, ofcourse.
+Second thing is— you might find the post a little shabbily maintained.
+I need to work on *Texonomies* for that.
+I'll do it as I get a machine to work on (short on resources here!)

 So here I welcome you aboard!
 It's time to set sail from anguish to whimsy turmoil via debilitating lethargy.